olegil/jquery.ulslide/README.md

 jQuery.ulslide
 =======

 jQuery.ulslide plugin.
-Just another slider (or carousel) that supports "Slide", "Fade", "HTML5 Rotate", "HTML5 Scale" and "Carousel" effects.
-Flexible, "secure" for layout (do not breaks structure of HTML) and very simple to use.
+Slider (or carousel) that supports "Slide", "Crossfade", "Fade", "HTML5 Rotate", "HTML5 Scale" and "Carousel" effects.
+Flexible, secure for html layout (do not changes structure of HTML) and very simple to use.

+The plugin supports Responsive design, images Preloading, Lazy Load and Ajax.
 Any HTML can be used as slide content (not only images).

-Also the plugin supports pre-loading, lazy-loading and ajax-loading.
+If the Mousewheel plugin has been included on the page then the slider will also respond to the mouse wheel.
+(Set "mousewheel" option as "true")

 Visit http://4coder.info/en/code/jquery-plugins/ulslide/ for more informations about this plugin.